FATSORT

 −X DIR

-Don’t sort directory DIR and its subdirectories
+Exclude DIR and all its subdirectories from sorting.

 −e RE

-Only sort directories that match regular expression RE
+Only sort directories matching regular expression RE.

 −E RE

-Don’t sort directories that match regular expression RE
+Don’t sort directories matching regular expression RE.

 −L LOC